tomjoht/tomjoht.github.io/_posts/2019/8/2019-08-08-using-git-with-doc-team.md

 - technical-writing
 keywords:
 bitlink: https://idratherbewriting.site/
-summary: "A reader recently asked how to collaborate with Git with other writers.
+description: "A reader recently asked how to collaborate with Git with other writers.
 He said they found it hard to develop a Git workflow that allowed them to work on content together and wondered if another approach might be more suitable."
 ---

 The reader asks,